smith911-tech/FriendVerse/Readme.md

+Sure!
+I have added TypeScript to the list of technologies used in the README file.
+Here's the updated version:

 # FriendVerse

 Friend Verse is a social media platform that aims to connect people and foster meaningful relationships.
-It leverages the power of React.js, Tailwind CSS, Trello, Figma, and Firebase to provide users with a seamless and visually appealing social networking experience.
+It leverages the power of React.js, Tailwind CSS, Trello, Figma, Firebase, and TypeScript to provide users with a seamless and visually appealing social networking experience.

 ## Table of Contents
 - [Features](#features)